bouncepaw/agidel-syntrans/README.md

 (discomment
  disbracket
  disbrace
- prepare)
+ prepare
+ eval)
 ```

+As you can see, even Agidel evaluation is implemented as a syntax
+transformer.
+Output of the final syntax transformer is the output of
+the whole transpilation process.

 If no such file is found, the default list is used instead.
-Edit as you wish.